Losing momentum in continuous-time stochastic optimisation: Introduction

+\item If mass and learning rate decrease over time, the stochastic gradient-momentum process converges to the minimiser of the full target function in the longtime limit.

+{ \textbf{Corollary \ref{cor:convmi} (informal)} \textit{Let $(\hat q_t)_{t \geq 0}$ be the decreasing-mass, decreasing-learning-rate stochastic gradient-momentum process with time-dependent mass $(m(t))_{t \geq 0}$ and learning rate $(\beta(t))_{t \geq 0}$.
+Let $\theta_*$ be the minimiser of the full target function.
+Under strong convexity and Assumptions \ref{asSGPf}, \ref{as1.21}{, and \ref{comass},} we have }} \end{itemize} The connection to the stochastic gradient process is especially interesting, as its longtime behaviour in convex settings is well-understood, see \cite{Jin, Jonas}.
+Thus, we can argue that SGMP leads to a similar implicit regularisation when the mass is small or converging to zero.
 In a wider sense, the connections to the other methods allow us to interpret the stochastic gradient-momentum process as a method that can freely interpolate between gradient flow, underdamped gradient flow, and stochastic gradient process -- through adjusting learning rate $\nu^{-1}$ and mass $m$.
 We depict this relationship in Figure~\ref{fig_tikz_SGMP}.

-Surprisingly, the continuous relationship shown in Figure~\ref{fig_tikz_SGMP} is lost when, e.g., comparing the algorithms SGD and SGD with classical momentum.
-This is mainly due to the forward Euler discretisation that is employed in classical momentum.
+Surprisingly, the continuous relationship shown in Figure~\ref{fig_tikz_SGMP} is lost when, e.g.\ comparing the discrete-time algorithms SGD and classical momentum.
+This is mainly due to the symplectic Euler discretisation that is employed in classical momentum.
 Especially problematic is the instability of classical momentum when the mass is small.
-Here, the step size needs to be chosen as $O(m; m \downarrow 0)$.
-From a practical perspective, our contributions are the following: \begin{itemize} \item We propose a discretisation strategy for the stochastic gradient-momentum process.
-The strategy is a semi-implicit method that is explicit in $(q_t)_{t \geq 0}$, but implicit in $(p_t)_{t \geq 0}$.
-This discretisation technique allows us to choose the step size independently of the mass $m$ and, thus, is also stable for very small masses and such that converge to zero.
-Moreover, as opposed to the conventional forward Euler method, our strategy is symplectic, leading to a physically correct treatment of the system's energy.
+The step-size needs to be chosen as $O(m; m \downarrow 0)$.
+From this computational perspective, our contributions are the following: \begin{itemize} \item We propose a discretisation strategy for the stochastic gradient-momentum process.
+The strategy is a semi-implicit method that is explicit in the position $(q_t)_{t \geq 0}$ and implicit in the velocity $(p_t)_{t \geq 0}$.
+This discretisation technique allows us to choose the step-size independently of the mass $m$. {Thus, the method is stable for small masses as well as masses converging to zero.} {Similarly to the symplectic Euler method that is conventionally used in momentum-based optimisation, our scheme is symplectic.
+Thus, it respects (local) conservation laws in the underdamped dynamics.}